 One of the great things about credit card rewards is that they allow you to indulge in things you normally would never buy yourself.
 For me, that guilty indulgence is Starbucks.
 I love their burnt-tasting overpriced cup of Joe.

-- The Discover More credit card gives a 5% Cashback Bonus on category spending and 0.25% to 1.00% on everything else.
+- The Discover It card gives a 5% cash back on category spending (which sometimes includes eating out) and 1% on everything else.
 Those rewards add up fast if you max out your 5% spending.

 - Then when you redeem your cash back, you can multiply the value even further by choosing partner gift cards in lieu of cash.
 For Starbucks, each $45 in accumulated Cashback Bonus will buy you a $50 gift card (that’s an 11.11% boost in value).

 - But I don’t stop there.
 Instead of spending those gift cards directly, I transfer their balances onto an old gift card I’ve been using for years which has earned Gold status (any gift card will automatically be upgraded to gold after buying 30 drinks).
 With the Gold Card, you get free syrups and milk options.

 - Even though I’m technically not paying, I still get creative with my drink options to minimize the price and maximize the value.
 For example, instead of getting a latte, I will get 3 shots of espresso ($2.30) in a grande cup, then fill the rest with steamed soy (normally 60 cents, free with Gold) plus a couple pumps of vanilla syrup (normally 50 cents, free with Gold).
 I’m proud to proclaim that my ghetto latte only costs $2.30, which is less than half the price of ordering a similar Grande Café Latte for $4.65.
 Between the 11.11% boost from Discover, plus the 50% or so discount from ordering ghettoized versions of drinks, Starbucks can be affordable!